 In 1966, Anton LaVey who founded the false cult of “Satanism” declared Halloween to be one of its official holidays.
 Besides, the inappropriate and sometimes horrifying costumes that are used on this celebration include signs or symbols that are identified with Satanism.

 However, since Halloween has been practiced long before this association was made, we cannot accuse anyone who is celebrating Halloween of being a Satanic.
 But, it is necessary to be aware of the ones who are taking advantage of this celebration for their ends.

 As we have seen above, Halloween roots back to the rites and rituals of ancient pagans of Celtic origin and then continued to be celebrated by Christians along with some adaptations.
 While nowadays no one thinks about the reason for this celebration or the rituals practiced on it anymore (such as trick-or-treat, wearing scary costumes, etc.), they still represent the superstitions in which Celtic pagans believed.

-As Muslims, if we want to find out about Islam’s attitude toward Halloween, we should look at Prophet Muhammad’s (PBUH) way of reacting to such traditional celebrations.
-At the time of the emergence of Islam, Prophet Muhammad (PBUH) respected most of the traditions and all monotheistic religions that existed at that time.
+As Muslims, if we want to find out about Islam’s attitude toward Halloween, we should look at the Prophet Muhammad’s (PBUH) way of reacting to such traditional celebrations.
+At the time of the emergence of Islam, the Prophet Muhammad (PBUH) respected most of the traditions and all monotheistic religions that existed at that time.
 However, he tried to reject the superstitions that had no rationale behind them and were based on false beliefs.
 So, he decided to wipe away the superstitious traditions that were practiced by pre-Islamic Arabs through informing them of their falsehood.

 Is Islam against Having Fun?